apache/nuttx/configs/sama5d4-ek/README.txt

        a) Hold the DIS_BOOT button and

        b) With the DIS_BOOT button pressed, power cycle the board.
+A reset does not seem to be sufficient.

        c) The serial should show RomBOOT in a terminal window (at 115200 8N1) and nothing more.